cyberdayag/HackTheBox/README.md

 - **RustScan** – Fast port scanner (can be used together with Nmap)
 - **Masscan** – Extremely fast port scanner
 - **Gobuster** – Directory and file brute-forcing
+- **Feroxbuster** – Recursive content discovery tool for web paths and files
+- **ffuf** – Fast web fuzzer for discovering directories, files, and parameters

 ### Web Exploitation
 - **Burp Suite** – Web proxy for analyzing and manipulating HTTP traffic